 - To participate in follow-up assessments and post-graduate leadership activities

 - To be actively committed to the perpetuation of the ALP, including an annual financial contribution and future assistance with fundraising, mentoring future class members, and other initiatives

 Application and Selection Process, Criteria and Policies

-Applicants are required to submit an Application form, an Employer’s Commitment form (if applicable), and three Recommendation forms.
-If applicable, applicants must also submit a Significant Other form.
+Applicants are required to submit an ALP Application Form, an Employer’s Commitment Form (if applicable), and three ALP Recommendation Forms.
+If applicable, applicants must also submit a Significant Other Form.

 - Interest and desire to participate in the ALP

 - Demonstrated leadership qualities as evidenced by community, industry or government organizational activities and positions of responsibility

 - Commitment to strengthening agriculture in Hawai‘i and creating sustainable communities

 - Ability to make time and travel commitment